Engee documentation

 _ Restrictions_

-If it is necessary to receive a signal with a linearly varying frequency, it is recommended to use the value for the Frequency sweep parameter Linear.
+If it is necessary to receive a signal with a linearly varying frequency, it is recommended to use for the parameter Frequency sweep meaning Linear.
 Although the value is Swept cosine It also gives a signal with a linearly varying frequency, the output signal may have unexpected frequency content.

-• The number of fluctuations during Target time is not necessarily the frequency of Target frequency.
-This happens because the user-defined frequency change is not an actual frequency change of the output cosine signal, as indicated in the section A method for calculating the output signal for a varying frequency according to the law of cosine.
+• The number of fluctuations over time Target time (s) It is not necessarily a frequency Target frequency (Hz).
+This happens because the user-defined frequency change is not an actual frequency change of the output cosine signal, as indicated in the [calculation-method-sweep-cosine] section.
 The actual frequency change of the output cosine signal at a given time is shown in the table Values of instantaneous frequency changes.

-• In the mode Swept cosine do not set the parameters so that the value significantly exceeded the values of the Initial frequency and Target frequency parameters.
-In this case, the actual frequency change of the output cosine signal may be closer to , significantly exceeding the values of the Initial frequency and Target frequency parameters.
+• In the mode Swept cosine do not set the parameters so that the value significantly exceeded the values of the parameters Initial frequency (Hz) and Target frequency (Hz).
+In this case, the actual frequency change of the output cosine signal may be closer to significantly exceeding the values of the parameters Initial frequency (Hz) and Target frequency (Hz).

 Unidirectional

-• Lasts for one time Sweep time, .
+• Lasts for one time Sweep time (s), .

 • Repeated once a day .